ielab/CharacterBERT-DR/README.md

 --character_query_encoder True \
 --self_teaching True
 ```
-If you want to do typo augmentation training introduced in our previous [paper](https://arxiv.org/pdf/2108.12139.pdf).
-Replace `--self_teaching True` with `--typo_augmentation True`.
+If you want to do typo augmentation training introduced in our previous [paper](https://arxiv.org/pdf/2108.12139.pdf), replace `--self_teaching True` with `--typo_augmentation True`.

 If you want to train a standard BERT DR intead of CharacterBERT DR, remove `--character_bert_path` and `--character_query_encoder` arguments.